 She has been busy with Shadow who belches and masticates in a manner unparalleled since Henry the Eight was a lad.
 Maggie cooks them all a morning after breakfast, wearing my gingham apron.
 This is the only time she has any use of kitchen accessories and the only food she’s able to prepare.

-I call it the ritual before the e4ecution.
+I call it the ritual before the education.
 The amount and quality of the food is directly in proportion to each Shadow’s performance.
 Today’s Shadow shovels quantities of bacon, eggs and tomato that would perk up a third world economy.
 A hearty last meal for a four star performance.

 She doesn’t bother with introductions; the Shadows are such a transitory part of her life, it would be too confusing to keep up with the names.
-There is a standing order at the Neanderthal shop requesting the maximum in bodies and the minimum in b rains.
+There is a standing order at the Neanderthal shop requesting the maximum in bodies and the minimum in brains.
 They’re all interchangeable, barring slight variations.

 This Shadow has a tattoo down his right forearm, graphically proclaiming his intellectual proclivities: Screw Song.
 Give me Wine and Women.
 He is but a fleeting reminder to Maggie how good she finds single life.